Updated: June 2026

 Net migration (in-migrants less out-migrants) is the other component of population change.
 Net migration has historically been negative as the number of people leaving the province has generally been larger than the number of people moving to the province.
 Between 1972 and 1993, annual net out-migration averaged about 3,800, as residents, primarily younger people, left their home communities (particularly in rural areas) to further their education and/or to seek employment.

-Net out-migration increased rapidly after 1994 (following the collapse of the cod fishery, government restraint measures, and Employment Insurance (EI) reform), reaching a peak of roughly 12,000 in 1998.
+Net out-migration increased rapidly after 1994, following the collapse of the cod fishery, government restraint measures, and Employment Insurance (EI) reform, peaking at about 12,000 in 1998.
 Net out-migration trended downward for the next several years as adjustments related to these unique economic shocks were absorbed and a period of strong economic growth emerged.
-Between 2008 and 2017, the province experienced net in-migration as a result of increased labour demand for various major projects.
-Net in-migration averaged about 2,200 per year during this period.
-Net migration became negative in 2018 before becoming positive again and reached a record high of about 9,580 in 2023.
-Going forward, net migration is expected to remain positive as labour shortages due to population aging are expected to result in increasing in-migration.
+Between 2008 and 2017, strong labour demand from major projects led to sustained net in-migration, averaging about 2,200 annually.
+Net migration turned negative in 2018 before becoming positive again and reached a record high of 10,987 in 2024 before dropping to 5,971 in 2025.
+Going forward, net migration is expected to remain positive as labour shortages due to population aging are expected to attract more in-migration.

 Population

-Historically, the impacts of out-migration on population growth have been offset by a high level of natural population growth.
-In the 1990s, however, the continual decline in births, together with severe economic shocks took its toll.
-A sharp increase in out-migration combined with low natural population growth resulted in significant population declines.
+Historically, the impacts of out-migration on population have been offset by a high level of natural population growth.
+In the 1990s, however, the continual decline in births, together with severe economic shocks, took its toll.
+A sharp increase in out-migration combined with low natural population growth resulted in a significant population decline.

 The onset of oil production in 1997 marked a period of improvement in economic conditions in Newfoundland and Labrador.
 After years of strong economic growth and high demand for labour for major projects, the province experienced net in-migration and population growth from 2008 to 2017.
 Population decline occurred from 2018 to 2020, reflecting natural decline and a return of net out-migration due to a slowing economy and employment losses.
-However, as a result of record high net migration, the population increased by 7,020 (1.3%) in 2023, the largest increase since 1976.
+However, due to record high net migration, the population increased by 8,080 in 2024, the largest increase since 1976.
+Net migration decreased in 2025, and the population increased by 3,042.

 Aging

-All Canadian provinces have an aging population and are faced with the challenges this presents for delivery and financing of social services.
+All Canadian provinces have an aging population and are faced with the challenges this presents for the delivery and financing of social services.
 In Newfoundland and Labrador, in addition to low fertility rates, high rates of out-migration among young people in the most fertile child-bearing age range have further exacerbated the aging phenomenon.
 As a result, over the last 50 years the province’s population has aged much more rapidly than in any other province in the country.
-The province’s median age has gone from five years lower than Canada’s in 1971 to nearly seven years higher than Canada’s in 2023.
-The aging trend will likely continue for years to come, but the rate will slow as more and more young migrants move to the province.
+The province’s median age has gone from five years lower than Canada’s in 1971 to more than seven years higher than Canada’s in 2025.
+The aging trend will likely continue for years to come, but the rate will slow as more young migrants move to the province.

-The median age in the province is expected to increase from 47.5 years of age in 2023 to 47.7 years in 2043.
-The size of the senior population in the province is expected to increase substantially between 2023 and 2043, with the 65 plus population increasing by nearly 25% and the 75 plus population increasing by over 70%.
+The median age in the province is expected to increase from 47.8 years in 2025 to 49.3 years in 2045.
+The size of the senior population in the province is expected to increase substantially between 2025 and 2045, with the 65 plus population increasing by 20.5% and the 75 plus population increasing by around 61%.
 Aging of the population is an important demographic challenge confronting the province because of its significant implications for government service delivery.

-The impacts of aging will vary across regions and is expected to be more pronounced in rural areas of the province as high rates of youth out-migration have significantly reduced the size of cohorts under 50 years of age.
-For example, in Economic Zone 7 on the province’s Great Northern Peninsula the median age is currently 56.4 years, almost nine years higher than for the province as a whole, and is expected to increase to over 60 years by 2043.
+The impacts of aging will vary across regions and are expected to be more pronounced in rural areas of the province as high rates of youth out-migration have significantly reduced the size of cohorts under 50 years of age.
+For example, in Economic Zone 7 on the province’s Great Northern Peninsula, the median age is currently 58 years (ten years higher than for the province as a whole) and is expected to increase to 62 years by 2045.

 1991 to 2008 Change